Mostafashadow1/shadow-form-handler/readme.md

     initialValue: '',
     schemaValidation: [required('This field is required')] },
-  position: 'top' // position of element added : 'top' | 'bottom' | number of element filed like 3 });
+  position: 'top' // position of element added: 'top' | 'bottom' | number of element filed like 3 });

 // Remove a field
 formHandler.removeField({